Home

 Tom Volk's Thansgiving fungi

-... is widely known for its carcinogenic properties, under the conditions present at that time these fungi produced aflatoxin in such great quantities as to rapidly kill the turkeys.
-This is no ... is a mold that can infect the mycelium and fruiting bodies of other fungi!
+... mycologist or plant pathologist to control or diminish the effects of fungi on these crops.
+The following list of fungi affecting certain crops highlights some contributions of mycologists and ... a mold that can infect the mycelium and fruiting bodies of other fungi!
 Sclerotinia sclerotiorum Sclerotinia stem rot of Soybean, affecting Tofurkey production.
 This is a sliced tofurkey from Thanksgiving ...

 botit.botany.wisc.edu